Sea traffic infrastructure completely renewed

 Economic solutions on a tight schedule

-“The exceptional aspect of this quay project is that we are building the quay using projection jetty elements.
+“The exceptional aspect of this quay project is that we were building the quay using projection jetty elements.
 An element-based quay has a longer life cycle than a quay built on steel piles,” explains Project Manager Marko Saarelma.

 Quay with latest technology for new ship